JakePartusch/milo/content/posts/2018-05-23-to-plant-a-garden-is-to-believe-in-the-tomorrow-audrey-hepburn.md

 ---
 category: May
-title: '"To plant a garden is to believe in the tomorrow."  - Audrey Hepburn'
+title: '"To plant a garden is to believe in tomorrow."  - Audrey Hepburn'
 subTitle: >-
   Another night working in the backyard.
 Mama worked in the garden, while Daddy worked on prepping the house for our new deck.
 Milo was happy as usual